ONSdigital/sdg_data_updates/CONTRIBUTING.md

 > `git pull origin main` to merge the changes from the remote "main" to the local "main"
 >
 > Check that you can see the expected changes in Jemalex/sdg_data_updates folder

+When you try to pull you may get "error: cannot pull with rebase: You have unstaged changes. error: please commit or stash them."
+If this happens, using Git Bash:

+>
+> `git status` to see what the unstaged changes are.
+The ONLY thing that we expect to have changed on the Jemalex repo clone is update_indicator_main.R.
+If anything else is listed please check with the team to see if any changes they made need to be saved elsewhere.
+Once any necessary saves are done you can continue
+>
+> `git restore update_indicator_main.R` if this is the only thing listed
+>
+> `git restore .` if there is more and you dont want to type them all out.

 ## Adding functions to SDGupdater